ganesh47/cf-metadata-sys/metadata_system_whitepaper.md

 The future of metadata is one where it is no longer a passive byproduct but an active, intelligent, and indispensable driver of business value.

-## 9. Call to Action: Embark on Your Metadata Intelligence Initiative
+## 9. Embark on Your Metadata Intelligence Initiative

 The concepts and technologies in this whitepaper offer a powerful toolkit.
 Approach this journey incrementally, focusing on value at each stage.